varunsood189/eag-cognitive-agent/readme_text_output.md

 *   **Information Theory:** His 1948 paper "A Mathematical Theory of Communication" laid the foundations for this field, introducing concepts like the "bit" and entropy in information theory.
 *   **Boolean Algebra and Digital Circuits:** His master's thesis demonstrated the application of Boolean algebra to relay and switching circuits, establishing the theoretical basis for digital computing and digital circuits.
 *   **Cryptography:** He made fundamental contributions to cryptanalysis during World War II, including work on codebreaking and secure telecommunications, which are considered foundational to modern cryptography.
-(eag-cognitive-agent) (base) varun@varun-Latitude-3410:~/Documents/workspace/schoolofai/Assignment 6/eag-cognitive-agent$ uv run python agent6.py --preset b
+Terminal$ uv run python agent6.py --preset b

 ============================================================
 RUN 82233782